 A call letter will be sent out to all the divisional vice presidents and deans each year to update and prioritize the construction projects in their area of responsibility in accordance with OP 61.36, Capital Improvement Program.
 From the recommended DVP or dean priorities, the FAC will develop an overall priority list(s) and recommend the allocation of funds accordingly.

 c.
-Projects estimated to cost $2 million or more require approval by the Board of Regents (Section 08.01, Regents' Rules) and the THECB.
+Projects estimated to cost $4 million or more require approval by the Board of Regents (Section 08.01, Regents' Rules) and must be reported to the THECB.

 (1) FP&C is responsible for obtaining the required approval from the Board of Regents and reporting to the THECB.

-(a) Before submitting a project to the Board of Regents, FP&C will forward a project budget to the VPAF/CFO.
-The VPAF/CFO will obtain all required approvals within the university and inform FP&C when funds are available.
-The VPAF/CFO will certify in writing that funds are available for that project or portion of the project.
-Normally, the VPAF/CFO will inform FP&C when the project and budget may be taken to the Board of Regents for approval.
+(a) Before submitting a project to the Board of Regents, FP&C will forward a project budget to the SVPAF/CFO.
+The SVPAF/CFO will obtain all required approvals within the university and inform FP&C when funds are available.
+The SVPAF/CFO will certify in writing that funds are available for that project or portion of the project.
+Normally, the SVPAF/CFO will inform FP&C when the project and budget may be taken to the Board of Regents for approval.

-(b) Typically, FP&C will obtain all required approvals from the Board of Regents at one time (project budget and scope/approval to complete the design) obtain THECB approval, and award a construction contract.
+(b) Typically, FP&C will obtain all required approvals from the Board of Regents (project budget and scope/approval to complete the design), report to the THECB, and award a construction contract.

-(2) After the Board of Regents has approved a project, FP&C will prepare a budget in the appropriate amount and submit it to the VPAF/CFO for approval and processing.
+(2) After the Board of Regents has approved a project, FP&C will prepare a budget in the appropriate amount and submit it to the SVPAF/CFO for approval and processing.

 (a) The budget will designate FP&C as the financial manager and will identify alternates with signature authority.

-(b) The VPAF/CFO will identify a source of funds, approve the budget, and forward the budget to the Budget Office for processing.
+(b) The SVPAF/CFO will identify a source of funds, approve the budget, and forward the budget to the Budget Office for processing.

-(c) The Budget Office, in coordination with the Managing Director of Financial Services and Tax, will process the budget and:
+(c) The Budget Office, in coordination with the Chief Accounting Officer and Controller, will process the budget and:

 i.
 Assign a FOP number;